rohitramu/kpm/README.md

   - [Unpack a template package](#unpack-a-template-package)
 - [Sharing your template package](#sharing-your-template-package)
   - [Push your template package to a Docker registry](#push-your-template-package-to-a-docker-registry)

+# What is KPM?
+KPM is a command line tool which simplifies and modularizes the process of generating text files.
+It was specifically built to generate configuration files for Kubernetes, however it can be used for any text file generation.

 # Setup